mainnet-cash/mainnet-docs/docs/src/tutorial/rest.md

 export ELECTRUM_TESTNET=wss://chipnet.imaginary.cash:50004
 ```

-Unlike SLP tokens, CashTokens do not have thier own namespace of wallet type - all token related methods are available from `Wallet` class directly.
+All token related methods are available from `Wallet` class directly.
 This means that you can send BCH and CashTokens in the same transaction.

-Furthermore, unlike SLP tokens, both fungible and non-fungible (NFT) tokens of the same category (tokenId) can share the same UTXO.
+Both fungible and non-fungible (NFT) tokens of the same category (tokenId) can share the same UTXO.
 Pure NFT just has its fungible token `amount` being 0.

 Each token UTXO may or may not contain the following attributes: